Obstetric Ultrasound is the use of ultrasound scans in pregnancy. Since its

 Fetal body measurements reflect the gestational age of the fetus.
 This is particularly true in early gestation.
 In patients with uncertain last menstrual periods, such measurements must be made as early as possible in pregnancy to arrive at a correct dating for the patient.
 In the latter part of pregnancy measuring body parameters will allow assessment of the size and growth of the fetus and will greatly assist in the diagnosis and management of intrauterine growth retardation (IUGR).

-weeks of gestation.
 Vaginal scans are also becoming indispensible in the early diagnosis of ectopic pregnancies.
 An increasing number of fetal abnormalities are also being diagnosed in the first trimester using the vaginal scan.
 Transvaginal scans are also useful in the second trimester in the diagnosis of congenital anomalies.